mike-gimelfarb/cocoa/docs/multivariate.rst

 different possible mutation strategies, and selects between them based on the strategy that performed well in past iterations.

-The COCOA version of this algorithm also repairs the crossover rate as suggested for JADE.
+The provided version of this algorithm also repairs the crossover rate as suggested for JADE.

 .. function:: SANSDE(mfev, np, tol, repaircr = True, crref = 5, pupdate = 50, crupdate = 25)